S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • S3 charges a retrieval fee for these objects, so they are most suitable for infrequently accessed data.

 • NOTE – AWS recommends not to use this storage class.
-The STANDARD storage class is more cost-effective now.
+The STANDARD storage class is more cost-effective.
+RRS is effectively deprecated – it costs more than S3 Standard and offers lower durability.

-• Reduced Redundancy Storage (RRS) storage class is designed for non-critical, reproducible data stored at lower levels of redundancy than the STANDARD storage class, which reduces storage costs
+• Reduced Redundancy Storage (RRS) storage class is designed for non-critical, reproducible data stored at lower levels of redundancy than the STANDARD storage class

 • Designed for 99.99% availability over a given year